Create and publish a data product using the Snowplow CLI MCP tool

 Also add a description field.

-The assistant will modify the structure and re-validate.
+The assistant will modify the structure, and validate again.

 Create a data product for ecommerce product interactions.
 Include: